 I travel America in my Jeep Wrangler, exploring on and off the beaten path while photographing the landscape and experiences around me.
 I enjoy meeting new people and hearing their stories, no matter how brief the moment is.
 Abandoned buildings and forgotten relics of the past excite me.
 Navigating through the windy mountain roads, or driving endlessly through the desert in search of the unknown is what I live for.

-My profession is founded in design, where I work as a Senior Product Designer for Datadog.
-I lead our Marketplace and Integrations experience (i.e. an App Store).
+My profession is founded in design, where I worked as a Senior Product Designer for Datadog.
+I led our Marketplace and Integrations experience (i.e. an App Store).
 View my work on my personal portfolio or Dribbble.

 With a significant appreciation of design and impeccable user experiences, I have quickly gravitated towards and shoot with Leica cameras.
 It all started with a film photography course I completed at the International Center of Photography in New York City.
 I picked up a Leitz Minolta CL and a 40mm Rokkor lens and fell in love with rangefinders ever since.
 With my bags packed, 29 rolls of Kodak Tri-X 400 and one roll of Portra 400 film, I set off for my first real photography adventure in China for three weeks.
 That was a trip that changed my life and gave me a new passion for documentary photography.